gvwilson/thirdbit/src/fiction/in-heck/index.md

 then gasped.
 In the distance she could see dozens of tall building connected by elevated walkways.
-Pipes and cables criss-crossed the scene, and every building seemed to have an antenna, cooling tower, or incomprehensible piece of machinery on its roof.
+Pipes and cables criss-crossed the scene, and in the center was a blocky gray building with an enormous dish antenna on its roof.
 She was looking at Heck.

 And it was full of bots—more bots than Maddy could have imagined.